opengenomebrowser/opengenomebrowser/README.md

               ├── generalfeatureformat.gff
               ├── annotations.ko
               └── annotations.eggnog
-└── OrthoFinder
 ```

 ##### Notes:

 -   genome names must start with the name of the corresponding strain
-    -   we suggest to use this suffix format:
+    -   we _suggest_ to use this suffix format:
         `strain`-`isolate`-`assembly`-`annotation`
     -   example: strain=`EXAMPLE1234` -> `EXAMPLE1234-2-1.1`
 -   gene locus tags must start with the genome identifier, then an underline (`_`)